iWillChangeMyNameLater/theFridge/public/README.txt

     created all HTML files
     created all CSS files
     Linked all CSS and HTML FILES
+    created the findMyBrew-hompage
+    created the differnt-breweries page

 Taylor Kost
     crerated split screens for index.html

 Tomi Akindele
     updated About Us HTML and CSS

+    resources
+    all images are free commons media responsibly sourced from https://pixabay.com and https://unsplash.com we used https://www.w3schools.com to reserch various elements while making this site we used https://css-tricks.com to reserch various elements while making this site